Are your posts not being seen by the right people on LinkedIn? Let's fix that with these 3 strategies.

 You know that your ideal clients are on LinkedIn, yet they aren't engaging with your posts.

-It’s frustrating and makes you wonder: "Are my efforts on LinkedIn even worth it?" and "Am I good at this?"
+It’s frustrating and makes you wonder: "Are my efforts on LinkedIn even worth it?" and "Is marketing even worth it?"

-I frequently hear this sentiment from both potential clients and clients, and can assure you that you're not alone.
-You need the right strategy to stand out on LinkedIn and get your posts seen.
+I frequently hear this sentiment from consultants I talk to, and I can assure you that you're not the only one, but this can be fixed.
+You need to plan and execute on the right strategy to stand out on LinkedIn and get your posts seen by the right people.

-With the right network, quality posts and outreach, and a consistent posting cadence, you will build trust with your ideal clients and get client inquiries.
+With a refined network, high-quality posts, and a consistent posting cadence, you will build trust with your ideal clients and be on your way to finding clients on LinkedIn.

-In this blog post, I’ll explain three strategies for getting your content in front of your ideal audience so that your LinkedIn efforts get you the results you want (leads!).
+In this blog post, I’ll explain my three favorite strategies for getting your content in front of your ideal audience so that your LinkedIn efforts get you the results you want (more leads!).

 A refined LinkedIn network helps the right people see your posts.
 We don't want your LinkedIn network filled with irrelevant connections, such as high school classmates you haven't talked to in ages, past colleagues in unrelated industries, or random people who added you years ago.

-When your network is bloated with these folks, you’re making it harder for the right people to see your content.
-That's because when LinkedIn distributes your post (through their algorithm), it prioritizes showing your posts to your existing connections.
-And if your existing connections aren't relevant, LinkedIn will think your good posts aren't high quality.
+That's because when your network is bloated with these folks, you’re making it harder for the right people to see your content.
+When LinkedIn distributes your post (through their algorithm), it prioritizes showing your posts to your existing connections.
+If your content is reaching your existing connections and they don't find it relevant, they won't engage with your content.
+That will make LinkedIn think your posts aren't high quality, even though they are.

 First, prune your network.
-Remove irrelevant connections that aren’t aligned with your business goals.
-My client Abe Braha did this with astounding success—he not only saw him posts reach more of the people but also started booking discovery calls.
-I outlined exactly how to do this in this "ultimate guide" blog post.
+Remove connections that aren’t aligned with your business goals, as they're not helping your content get seen by the right people.
+My client Abe Braha did this and saw a huge improvement: his posts started reaching more of the right people and he started booking discovery calls.
+I break down exactly who should do this and what to do step by step in this "ultimate guide to removing connections" blog post.

 Second, connect with more of the right people.
 Identify and add potential clients who could benefit from your services, and industry peers who can refer you to their clients.
-I recommend going to the "my network" tab on LinkedIn and scrolling through your existing connection requests and the folks that LinkedIn suggests you add.
+I recommend going to the "my network" tab on LinkedIn and scrolling through your existing connection requests and the folks who LinkedIn suggests you add.
 Don't just add anyone, though.
-Make sure the folks you add are potential clients or those who directly interact with your ideal clients.
+Ensure that the individuals you add are potential clients or those who directly interact with your ideal clients.

-In my coaching program Leads on LinkedIn, I provide short tutorial videos to walk you through exactly how to grow your network.
-You'll be able to leverage dozens of strategies to expand your network quickly so your posts get in front of the right people.
+In my two-month coaching program Leads on LinkedIn, I provide short tutorial videos to walk you through exactly how to grow your network, and creative strategies to do so (ones you would have never thought of otherwise!).
+Inside the program, you'll be able to leverage dozens of fresh strategies to expand your network quickly, so your posts reach the right people.

 Here’s what I recommend doing: